Tired of Annual Lead Checks? Let us do it.

 RADCOMPLY lead garment annual X-ray comparison

-Why X-ray Scanning Garments is Essential
+X-ray Scanning is the Only Method

 K. Lambert and T. McKeon performed a study to establish stringent rejection criteria for lead aprons.
 Their findings suggest aprons should be replaced when: